sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![The image shows an example ora2pg assessment report.](media/report-details.png "Assess Report")

     Of particular interest is the migration level.
-In our case, it is B-5, which implicates code rewriting, since there are multiple stored procedures which must be altered.
+In our case, it is B-5, which implicates code rewriting, since there are multiple stored procedures that must be altered.

     ![Screenshot showing the Migration level description.](./media/report-migration-level.png "Migration level")